securedimensions/STAplus-Python-Client/README.md

 # OGC STAplus (Sensorthings) API Python Client

-This STAplus Python Client is an extension to the [FROST API Python Client](https://github.com/FraunhoferIOSB/FROST-Python-Client).
-This implementation is a python package for the [STAplus](https://github.com/opengeospatial/sensorthings/tree/22-022) API and aims to simplify development of STAplus and SensorThings enabled client applications.
+This STAplus Python Client is an extension to the [FROST API Python Client](https://github.com/FraunhoferIOSB/FROST-Python-Client) implementing the [STAplus](https://docs.ogc.org/is/22-022r1/22-022r1.html) API.
+The aim is to simplify development of STAplus and SensorThings enabled client applications.

+## Python Version
+This library requires Python 3.11 to better support parsing ISO datetime values (`datetime.datetime.fromisoformat`).
+See [here](https://docs.python.org/3/library/datetime.html#datetime.datetime.fromisoformat) for more information.

 ## Features
 * Support for all STAplus and SensorThings entity types
 * CRUD operations
 * Queries on entity lists
+* Query on single entity
 * MultiDatastreams

 ## API